manasvigupta/manasvigupta.github.io/_posts/2014-04-13-maven-and-sun-jars.md

 ---
 layout: post
 title: "Maven and Sun jars"
-description: "How to add Sun jars to your m2 repository"
+description: "How to add Sun jars to your maven repository"
 modified: 2014-04-13 20:46:05 +0530
 #category: []
 tags: [programming, learning]